nest/nestml/doc/syntax.md

   ```

 ## Guards
-Variables which are defined in the in `state` and `parameters` blocks can be
+Variables which are defined in the `state` and `parameters` blocks can be
 optionally secured through a guard.
-This guard is checked during
+This guard is checked during the
 `nest.SetStatus(n, ...)` call in NEST.
 ```
 block: